davionli/CSS430_Lab4/README.md

 ## Discussion

+### Project Limitations

+When deal with a very large number threads, this implementation seems very low efficient.
+Due to the mutex for almost all the sections.
+Threads no really works paralleled in non-critical secions.
+I did a test for 32,000 customer, there is no segmentation fault, but it runs really slow.
+I tracked the CPU usage, The instant usage jumps to 300%.
+I don't know how can it happens.

+### Possible Extensions and Optimization

+I think there are some conditions may can merge and reduce, so the thread doesn't need to wake up every single step.
+Reduce the size of critical section can also optimize the project.

+### Step5 and Step6 Discussion

-### Theoretically Calculation
+#### Theoretically Calculation

 - Customer visits the shop in a rand() % 1000 ms, which is in range of [0 - 999] ms.
 - Worst case: every customer visits the shop at 0 ms.
 - Best case: every customer visits the shop at 999 ms.
 - Average case: every customer visits the shop at 499.5 ms.

-### Case 1: 1 barber, 200 customers, and 1000 ms per haircut.
+#### Case 1: 1 barber, 200 customers, and 1000 ms per haircut.
 How many chairs are needs?

 - Worst case: we need 199 chairs for all customers.
 - Best case: we need 1 chair for all customers.
 - Average case: we need 2 chairs for all customers.
 - Actrual situation: after 50 tests, we need about 103 chairs to avoid customer loss.

-### Case 2: 0 chair, 200 customers, and 1000 ms per haircut.
+#### Case 2: 0 chair, 200 customers, and 1000 ms per haircut.
 How many barbers are needs?

 - Worst case: we need 199 barbers for all customers.
 - Best case: we need 2 barbers for all customers.
 - Average case: we need 3 barbers for all customers.
 - Actrual situation: after 50 tests, we need about 6 barbers to avoid customer loss.

-## Note

-I did a test for 32,000 customer, there is no segmentation fault, but it runs really slow.
-I tracked the CPU usage, The instant usage jumps to 300%.
-I don't know how can it happens.